Lake Titicaca: Highest lake

 With a surface area of 8372 km2 and an elevation of 3812 m, Lake Titicaca is often called the highest navigable lake in the world.
 That claim is generally considered to refer to commercial craft.
-Numerous smaller lakes around the world are at higher elevations, such as the 6000 m2 crater lake of Ojos del Salado, which at an elevation of 6480–6500 m is the overall highest lake in the world, and the 280 km2 Lake Puma Yumco, which at an elevation of 5,030 m is the highest large lake in the world.
+Numerous smaller lakes around the world are at higher elevations, such as the 6000 m2 crater lake of Ojos del Salado volcano in Chile, which at an elevation of 6480–6500 m is the overall highest lake in the world, and the 280 km2 Lake Puma Yumco in Tibet, which at an elevation of 5,030 m is the highest large lake in the world.
 For many years, the largest vessel afloat on Lake Titicaca was the 2,200-ton (2,425 U.S. tons), 79 m SS Ollanta.
 Today, the largest vessel is most likely the similarly sized train barge/float Manco Capac, operated by PeruRail.

-Temperature

-The cold sources and winds over the lake give it an average surface temperature of 10 to 14 C. In the winter (June – September), mixing occurs with the deeper waters, which are always between 10 and 11 C.

 Ecology

 Two Telmatobius species occur in the lake, the smaller, more coastal marbled water frog (pictured, at Isla del Sol) and the larger, more deep-water Titicaca water frog.

 Lake Titicaca is home to more than 530 aquatic species.

 The lake holds large populations of water birds and was designated as a Ramsar Site on August 26, 1998.
 It has also been designated an Important Bird Area (IBA), in both Bolivia and Peru, by BirdLife International because it supports significant populations of many bird species.
 Several threatened species such as the huge Titicaca water frog and the flightless Titicaca grebe are largely or entirely restricted to the lake.

 In addition to the threatened Titicaca grebe, some of the birds associated with water at Titicaca are the white-tufted grebe, Puna ibis, Chilean flamingo, Andean gull, Andean lapwing, white-backed stilt, greater yellowlegs, snowy egret, black-crowned night-heron, Andean coot, common gallinule, plumbeous rail, various ducks, wren-like rushbird, many-colored rush-tyrant, and yellow-winged blackbird.